nicklockwood/layout/README.md

 > No. See the [Manual Integration](#manual-integration) section above.

-*Q. Do I really have to write my layouts in XML?*
+*Q. When I launched my app, Layout asked me to select a source file and I chose the wrong one, now my app crashes on launch.
+What do I do?

-> You can create `LayoutNode`s manually in code, but XML is the recommended approach for now.
-I'm exploring other options, such as alternative formats and GUI tools.
+> If the app is red-boxing but still runs, you can reset it with Cmd-Alt-R. If it's actually crashing, the best option is to delete the app from the Simulator, then re-install.